hamidgholami/accp-cheatsheet/README.md

 - Cost optimization

 ### AWS WAF
-- create custom rules that block common attack patterns, such as:
+- create custom rules that block <u>common attack patterns</u>, such as:
 	- SQL injection.
 	- Cross-site scripting.
 	- Rules that are designed for your specific application